JEE Coaching

 Criteria For admissions in NITs, IIITs, and GFTIs: The candidate must secure 75% Marks in their class 12 board exams or should be within the top 20 percentile of their respective boards.
 For reserved category candidates, the minimum percentage required for admissions in NITs, IIITs, and GFTIs is 65%.

-Qualifying Marks: There is no minimum pass percentage for appearing in JEE Main exam.
+Qualifying Marks: Candidates who appeared for Class 12th/equivalent in 2022 or 23 are eligible for JEE Main 2024 with a minimum aggregate of 75% for general (65% for SC/ST).
+There is no age limit for JEE appearing candidates.However the JEE mains attempt limit is set for three consecutive years.here is no minimum pass percentage for appearing in JEE Main exam.
 However, the applicants must pass their class 12 board or other equivalent examinations.

 Subjects Pursued in the Qualifying Exam: